-Award-winning author Emily Pohl-Weary has published six books, a series of comics, and a literary magazine.
+Award-winning author Emily Pohl-Weary has published six books, a series of girl pirate comics, and her own literary magazine.

-She’s currently writing another teen novel, finishing a collection of poetry, and revising a feature film screenplay, Life on the Edge, which received financing from Astral Media’s Greenberg Fund.
+A new collection of her poetry, Ghost Sick, will be released in November 2014.
+She’s currently writing a new teen novel, and revising a feature film screenplay, Life on the Edge, which received financing from Astral Media’s Greenberg Fund.

-In 2008, Emily founded the Toronto Street Writers, a free writing group for inner-city youth in the neigbourhood where she grew up.
+Emily has a passion for leading creative writing workshops that focus on writing skills, creative empowerment, learning tools for conflict-resolution, and finding your unique voice.
+For more than five years, Emily ran Toronto Street Writers, a free writing group for inner-city youth in the neigbourhood where she grew up.
 For three years, she also led a weekly writing workshop for residents of Sagatay (Na-Me-Res), a long-term transitional home for First Nations, Metis and Inuit men.
-Her workshops focus on writing skills, creative empowerment, learning tools for conflict-resolution, and finding our own unique voices.

-In December 2011, she and Jesse Hirsh founded the Academy of the Impossible, a community learning center in Toronto where people teach each other how to achieve their dreams through innovative artistic, technological, social and literacy programs.
+In December 2011, she co-founded the Academy of the Impossible, a community learning center in Toronto where people teach each other how to achieve their dreams through innovative artistic, technological, social and literacy programs.
+It is now a mobile series of workshops and talks.

 In the past, her many writing-related jobs have included: